Tartar in dogs: A comprehensive guide to prevention and care

 Genetic predisposition – tartar in dogs

-Age - tartar in dogs
+Age – Tartar in dogs

-Prevention is key when it comes to tartar in dogs
+Prevention is key when it comes to tartar in dogs.

-Professional teeth cleaning for dogs
+Professional dental cleaning for dogs

-What does professional teeth cleaning involve?
+What does a professional teeth cleaning include?

 Why is professional teeth cleaning important?